ceh-2000/fed_cvae/README.md

 - `data` (choose the K users with the most data)
 - `all` (ensemble all user models)

 You can also adjust model specific parameters `--K` to adjust how many users are sampled for ensembling and `--user_data_split` to adjust the user train/validation split.
+Note that you need to choose a K <= number of users.

 ### Logging